betaghIEEE/DevoteApp-Training/Devote/notes.md

         **  No extra action required for developers
     *   The app's layout gets more complex with multiple layers, but the straight forward utility makes it worth while.
     *   We need a new Swift UI module for the new task form.
 "NewTaskItemView.swift"
+## Breaking Code - Fix it
+Time Index 2:45 (Lesson 5)
 We break the code, kind of on purpose, to make a better view to use with Core Data.
 We commit this to the GIT repository to mark where we break the code and how we fix it.

+    1. Missing context
+    2. Missing "task" (well, I saw that fix coming)
+    3. Missing view context - Does the view context also carry the MOC and therefore the connection to the Core Data stack?